dotnet/docs/docs/fundamentals/apicompat/global-tool.md

 - **`--suppression-output-file <FILE>`**

   Specifies the path to a suppression file to write to when `--generate-suppression-file` is specified.
+If unspecified, the first `--suppression-file` path is used.

 - **`--noWarn <NOWARN_STRING>`**

-  Specifies the specific diagnostic IDs to suppress.
+  Specifies the diagnostic IDs to suppress.
 For example, `"$(NoWarn);PKV0001"`.

 - **`--respect-internals`**